-Violence erupted in Kenya after the December 27 presidential elections, when incumbent Kibaki of the Party of National Unity (PNU) was declared victor.
-Odinga's backers said the election was rigged, and he and his supporters declined to recognize the election as valid.
+Problems began after Kenya's presidential vote went for Mwai Kibaki of the Party of National Unity.
+Raila Odinga, the leader of the opposition Orange Democratic Movement, said the election was rigged and he and his supporters refused to recognize the election as valid.